SuttonNet

 Under freedom of speech, are people free to proclaim anything?
 Yes and no, in our view.

-• Yes, in the sense that humans always have freewill to choose to hold any opinion and to declare it.
+• Yes, in the sense that humans always have freewill to hold any opinion and to declare it.

-• No, if you mean that people can say or write anything without possible consequences.
+• No, if you mean that people can say or write anything they want to, without possible consequences.

 • No, in the sense of being 'equally entitled to hold any opinion, however contrary to facts and logic it is'.
 Truth matters.
 There are laws against libel and perjury.